Today’s my birthday. At 23.11 – or 11.11 pm, which somehow sounds more magical :-) – I turn 45.

-29. In 2005 – 16 years ago! :-O – we got married in England with family and friends who had travelled from Germany and Sweden and celebrated with a ceilidh.
+29. In 2005 – 16 years ago! :-O – we got married in England with family and friends who had also travelled from Germany, Belgium and Sweden to be with us, and celebrated with a ceilidh.
 After the wedding we travelled to Singapore and Bali on our honeymoon.

 30. We both really wanted to travel down under again, so in the spring of 2006, we went to New Zealand.
 With sun, sea and whales, as well as glaciers and jungle, the New Zealand landscape and climate is incredibly diverse.
 I’d love to go back there again one day.